My finances, my projects, my life

 Trams have been back in Luxembourg for a few years now.
 We say “back” because, if you didn’t know, trams are not really new.
 They were used in the Grand Duchy from 1875 to 1964, until they were replaced by bus services and more widespread car ownership.
 At the time, the network spanned 30 kilometres.

-Trams have been a mainstay of the landscape in the capital since 10 December 2017.
-The network connects LUXEXPO THE BOX to the Place de l’Étoile and boasts a total of 11 stations.
-Trams now stop at the national library, the MUDAM museum and Kirchberg, among other destinations.
-Passengers can change at Kirchberg to take the famous funicular.
+Trams have been a mainstay of the landscape in the capital since December 2017.
+The network connects Luxembourg airport to the national stadium and boasts a total of 24 stations.
+The tramway passes by the National Library, MUDAM, the city centre, Luxembourg station and the Cloche d’Or.

 Say goodbye to traffic jams and trouble parking your car in the capital and surrounding areas.
 Other quick and efficient modes of transport are now available in Luxembourg.
 They’re more practical, economical and above all better for air quality, so there’s nothing to stop you using them to get to work or just to go for an outing!